 - See 1957,1214.6 for information on the Liber Veritatis.

-The biblical episode from Genesis (xxix, 2-12) was only depicted by Claude on the present occasion, and was informed by Raphael’s rendition of the scnee in the Vatican loggia.
-The development of the scene can be traced through a number of drawings and multiple works, commencing with LV134, which also depicts a scene from the life of Jacob (see 1957,1214.140).
-Of the 6 extant preparatory drawings, all are relatively consistnet in their overall conception of the scene and only differ in details such as proportions (see Roethlisberger 1968, nos.
+This is the only instance of Claude depicting this biblical episode from Genesis (xxix, 2-12), and his treatment of it was informed by Raphael’s rendition of the scene in the Vatican loggia.
+The development of the composition can be traced through a number of drawings and multiple works, commencing with LV134, which also depicts an episode from the life of Jacob (see 1957,1214.140).
+Of the 6 extant preparatory drawings, all are relatively consistent in their overall conception of the scene and only differ in details such as proportions (see Roethlisberger 1968, nos.
 959––964, for two in the BM see inv. nos.
 1895,0915.907; 1910,0212.93).
 The completed composition is notable for its deep landscape that is broken up by the tall central tree as this is the only instance in Claude’s oeuvre that he decided to break up a landscape in such a way.
 The painting that the drawing records is now in the Hermitage, St Petersburg (inv. no. 1234; canvas, 113 157 cm; Roethlisberger 1986, no. 240) and is more grandiose in composition than the present drawing, with elements such as the trees in the centre being diminished in height.
 The painting forms a pendant with LV181, which again depicts an episode from the life of Jacob (see 1957,1214.187).
 The patron was Henri van Hamale, the Dean of Antwerp Cathedral, who commissioned the work through his agent in Rome.

 - Not on display